This post may contain affiliate links. Please read our disclosure policy.

 Then, cover the pan with a lid, reduce the heat to a gentle simmer, and cook for 30 minutes.

 Once ready, strain the ginger.
 There’s no need to get rid of the cooking liquid.
 This ginger water/juice will be full of flavor.
-I recommend saving it to either drink as a tea with a bit of honey/sugar or pour it into ice cube molds and use with lemonade and other drinks, smoothies, etc.
+I recommend saving it to either drink as a tea with a bit of honey/sugar or pour it into ice cube molds and use it with lemonade and other drinks, smoothies, etc.

 Step 3: Candy the ginger